Broccoli-Ham Hot Dish

 - Preheat oven to 350°.
 Cook broccoli according to package directions; drain.
 Spoon rice into a 13x9-in. baking pan.
 Place broccoli over rice.

 - Melt butter in a large skillet.
 Sprinkle 2 tablespoons of melted butter over the bread crumbs and set aside.
 In remaining butter, saute onion until soft.
 Add flour, salt and pepper, stirring constantly until blended; stir in milk.
-Bring to a boil; cook and stir 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Add ham.

 - Pour over rice and broccoli.
 Sprinkle with crumbs.
-Bake 30 minutes or until heated through.
+Bake until heated through, about 30 minutes.
 Sprinkle with cheese; let stand 5 minutes before serving.

 Nutrition Facts1 cup: 379 calories, 19g fat (10g saturated fat), 81mg cholesterol, 1583mg sodium, 29g carbohydrate (6g sugars, 2g fiber), 22g protein.